 Goji Berries

-Goji berriesFor about six months now my family has been eating dried Goji berries as a regular part of our diet after reading the many claims about them being beneficial to health.
+Goji berriesFor about twelve years now my family has been eating dried Goji berries as a regular part of our diet after reading the many claims about them being beneficial to health.
 Pronounced "go-gee", they're supposed to contain, weight for weight, more:

 A daily serving is about 12-15 grams - less than will fit in the palm of your hand.
 They are an easy way to take one of your 'five servings' of fruit and vegetables.

-About a month ago we stopped using them for three weeks and have now gone back to using them.
+About three years ago we stopped using them for three weeks and quickly went back to using them.
 Apart from the fact that we like their taste here's what we found compared with the claim made for them:

 Claim: It improves sexual libido (OK I thought you might want this first!)